Google Analytics Reports to the Rescue!

 Let’s see how your Google Analytics reports can help you increase conversions.
 Follow the steps below to access the All Pages report:

-- On the left-side of the screen, under Standard Reports, click Content.
-This displays the content reports.
+- On the left side of the screen, click Behavior from the menu.

 - Click Site Content and then click All Pages.